ZeekInteractive/heisenberg/README.md

 ## How to get started
 ### Prerequisites
-* Install <a href="https://nodejs.org/download/" title="Permalink to the Node.js website for download instructions">Node.js</a>
+* <a href="https://nodejs.org/download/" title="Permalink to the Node.js website for download instructions">Node.js</a> - we use the node wrapper of libsass and NPM throughout
-* Install <a href="http://sass-lang.com/install" title="Permalink to the Sass website for install instructions">Sass</a>
-* Install Bower - from Terminal or Command Prompt run `npm install --g bower`
+* Bower - from Terminal or Command Prompt run `npm install --g bower`
-* Install Gulp.js - from Terminal or Command Prompt run `npm install --global gulp`
+* Gulp.js - from Terminal or Command Prompt run `npm install --global gulp`

 **Note: if you run into errors when using Terminal, you may have to use the sudo command to install Bower or Gulp.js.
 For instance, `sudo npm install -g bower`**

-## Dependencies
-### Bower
+### Install Foundation Assets via Bower
-**Install Foundation using Bower.** We use Bower as our front end package manager.
-To get started, run `bower install` and all of the packages will be brought into the `./assets/components` directory.
+We use Bower as our front end package manager.
+To get started, run `bower install` and all of the packages will be brought into the `.assets/components` directory.
 We overwrote the default `bower_components` directory in `.bowerrc`; all Bower files are sent to `./assets/components`.

-### Gulp
+### Install Gulp Modules via NPM
 The theme dependencies are listed in our `package.json` file.
 If you run `npm install`, all of the plugin dependencies will be installed into `node_modules`.

 Using the `gulpfile.js` file, gulp will handle Sass compiling, vendor-prefixing, CSS/JS minification and browser reloading.
 It will automate a lot of tedious tasks for us.
 Magic!